-- Determine the regulatory standard that applies to your application.
-The international standard (OIML) is summarized on page 236; the U.S. standard (ASTM E 617) is summarized on page 238; the U.S. commercial standard for Legal for Trade applications (NIST Handbook 105-1) is summarized on page 241. - Determine the accuracy class appropriate for your application by reviewing the accuracy and tolerance information below and starting on page 240, as well as your internal ISO documentation and any applicable manufacturer's instructions. - 3.
-Determine the type of laboratory documentation you require using the information. - Using the information from steps 1-3, select the weight or weight set and appropriate laboratory documentation for your application. - 5.
-If your weights will require Legal for Trade certification prior to placing them in service, decide if you would like the certification to be handled by Rice Lake Weighing Systems' metrology labs -Wisconsin or California - accredited by the National Voluntary Laboratory Accreditation Program (NVLAP), or sent to your state lab.
-For more information on the certification process of NVLAP-accredited labs see page 2
+- 2. Determine the accuracy class appropriate for your application by reviewing the accuracy and tolerance information below and starting on page 244, as well as your internal ISO documentation and any applicable manufacturer's instructions. - 3.
+Determine the type of laboratory documentation you require using the information. - 4.
+Using the information from steps 1-3, select the weight or weight set and appropriate laboratory documentation for your application.